lukaszkorecki/taskmaster-v0/README.md

 :warning: This has to run before you start any consumers, as they will attempt to fetch any unprocessed jobs while starting!

-Now you can define your consumer, and a callback function which will process each job.
+Now you can define your consumer, and a handler function which will process each job.
 If processing is done, return `:taskmaster.operation/ack` qualified symbol.
 If not, return `:taskmaster.operation/reject`.

 That will *keep the failed job data in the jobs table* so that you can: